 Often the investors will use the assets of the target firm as collateral for borrowing money.

 Leveraged Buyouts are often highly aggressive methods of taking over an existing firm.
-By borrowing against the assets of the target firm, private financiers can takeover the firm with minimal down payment.
+By borrowing against the assets of the target firm, private financiers can take over the firm with a minimal down payment.

 Examples of Leveraged Buyouts

 - In 1989, KKR were involved in a $31.1 billion dollar takeover of RJR Nabisco. – Adjusted for inflation, the biggest leveraged buyout

 - Robert Campeau’s 1988 buyout of Federated Department Stores, this led to their bankruptcy.

 - Hedge fund managers buy Toys R Us – in 2005.
 Led to a sharp rise in debt of company and bankruptcy in 2017.